Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Kirchhoff's matrix tree theorems

 \quad Here we give a lesser known example of counting spanning trees in the complete prism.
-Recall that the Cartesian product $G \square H$ of graphs $G$ and $H$ is graph such that $V(G \square H)=V(G) \times V(H)$, and $(u_G,u_H)$ is adjacent with $(v_G,v_H)$ if and only if $u_G=v_G$ and $u_H$ is adjacent to $v_H$ in $H$, or $u_H=v_H$ and $u_G$ is adjacent to $v_G$ in $G$. \begin{example}[Boesch and Prodinger] \cite{BPch} {\em We aim to count spanning trees in the complete prism $K_n \square C_m$, that is the Cartesian product of the complete graph $K_n$ and the circulant graph $C_m$ whose adjacency matrix is a permutation matrix.
-The Laplacian matrix of $K_n \square C_m$ is written as
+Recall that the Cartesian product $G \square H$ of graphs $G$ and $H$ is the graph such that $V(G \square H)=V(G) \times V(H)$, and $(u_G,u_H)$ is adjacent with $(v_G,v_H)$ if and only if $u_G=v_G$ and $u_H$ is adjacent to $v_H$ in $H$, or $u_H=v_H$ and $u_G$ is adjacent to $v_G$ in $G$. \begin{example}[Boesch and Prodinger] \cite{BPch} {\em We aim at counting spanning trees in the complete prism $K_n \square C_m$, that is the Cartesian product of the complete graph $K_n$ and the circulant graph $C_m$ whose adjacency matrix is a permutation matrix.
+The graph Laplacian of $K_n \square C_m$ is written as